himynameisubik/Kalm-support/README.md

 ### This is the only official place for Kalm bug reports.
 Feature requests have been put on hold.

-## General steps to try before creating an issue
+## Things to try before creating an issue report

 1. Make sure you have installed the stock Weather, Calendar and Reminders app from Apple.